I’m just a beginner and don’t know much about astronomy but I want to learn more. Will I be out of my depth?

 How can I pay for membership?

 The best way is to apply online and pay by credit or debit card.
-We use PayPal for these payments, but you don’t need to join PayPal to do so.
+You can choose either Stripe or PayPal for these payments, but you don’t need to join PayPal for the latter.
 This gives you immediate membership of the society.
 Alternatively, you can send a cheque in the post by printing out an application form and sending it to us, or you can start a Direct Debit, again by printing out a form and sending it to us.
 We send that off to your bank, who then make your payments for you automatically each year.
-Members who pay by Direct Debit enjoy all the benefits of the society at a reduced rate.

 What will you do with my personal information?